-On the other hand, the said General Health Law Regulation on Sanitary Control for the Production, Research and Medicinal Use of Cannabis and its Pharmacological Derivatives establishes that for the import and export of Raw Material, Pharmacological Derivatives and Cannabis Medicines, is required to have a prior sanitary permit for Import or Export, granted by the Ministry of Agriculture and Rural Development (SADER) or COFEPRIS, within the scope of their attributions.
-However, there is still lack of harmonization of the current sanitary legislation and the International Trade legislation.
-In the international Trade legislation field, despite of existing tariff schedules allowing importation for certain forms of cannabis, there are some other tariff schedules concerning cannabis are still forbidden; and keep obstaculizing the importation of certain types of products.
+However, the General Health Law Regulation on Sanitary Control for the Production, Research and Medicinal Use of Cannabis and its Pharmacological Derivatives, establishes that for the import and export of Raw Material, Pharmacological Derivatives and Cannabis Medicines, it is required to have a prior sanitary permit for Import or Export, granted by the Ministry of Agriculture and Rural Development (SADER) or COFEPRIS, within the scope of their nature.
+Furthermore, there is still lack of harmonization in the current sanitary legislation and the International Trade legislation.
+In the International Trade legislation field, despite it consisting of tariff schedules allowing importation for certain forms of cannabis, there are some other tariff schedules concerning cannabis that are still forbidden, which keeps causing problems for e the importation of certain types of products.

 84. What is the regulatory frame- work for the marketing and distri- bution of Medicinal Cannabis?
 The primary legislation for the marketing and distribution of Medicinal Cannabis is the General Health Law (Ley General de Salud) (HL) and its Regulations.
-These law and regulations are supplemented by Guidelines and Official Norms (NOMS) published by COFEPRIS.
+The law and its regulations are supplemented by Guidelines and Official Norms (NOMS) published by COFEPRIS.
 85. How can patients obtain Medicinal Cannabis?
-Patients would be entitled to obtain Medicinal Cannabis as long as they have a valid and codified prescription 86.
-Who can prescribe Medicinal Cannabis?
+Patients can obtain Medicinal Cannabis as long as they have a valid and cod- ified prescription.
+86. Who can prescribe Medicinal Cannabis?
 Healthcare professionals who have registered before COFEPRIS and have been granted with the specialized prescription forms concerning narcotic substances.
-87. Is there a list of doctors authorized to prescribe Medicinal Cannabis?
-There is a database of authorized healthcare professionals.
-However, so far there is no list of doctors authorized to prescribe Medicinal Cannabis
+87. Is there a list of doctors There is a database of authorized healthcare professionals.
+However, so far, authorized to prescribe there is no list of doctors authorized to prescribe Medicinal Cannabis.